 In most cases, reducing the drops of nasal saline or changing its consistency may help avoid side effects.
 Consult a doctor if you notice any side effects.

 A blocked nose is often a nuisance for most babies since it makes breathing difficult.
 It ultimately leads to crankiness and may also interfere with sleep and feeding.
 Nasal saline drops are a safe remedy to deal with congested nasal mucus.
 It is safe and can even be prepared at home.
-If your baby has signs of severe infection, such as fever, you may consult a doctor who may prescribe you appropriate nasal saline drops for optimum relief.
+If your baby has signs of severe infection, such as fever, you may consult a doctor who may prescribe you appropriate nasal saline drops and other medicines for relief.

 2. Treating Your Baby’s Cold: Nasal Saline & Suction; Boys Town Pediatrics